thatnerd/in-60-seconds/PITCHME.md

 ### Agenda
 @snapend

+@ol
-1. How is data stored in CockroachDB?
+- How is data stored in CockroachDB?
-2. How do reads & writes happen locally?
+- How do reads & writes happen locally?
-3. How is data replicated/distributed?
+- How is data replicated/distributed?
-4. How do reads & writes happen in a cluster?
+- How do reads & writes happen in a cluster?
-5. How does CockroachDB tolerate failures?
+- How does CockroachDB tolerate failures?
-6. How does CockroachDB guarantee consistency?
+- How does CockroachDB guarantee consistency?
+@olend
 ---
 @snap[north span-100]
 ### How is Data Stored in CockroachDB?